Reverse planning his goals has helped Marc Márquez and it can help you too

 Keeping the motivation was impossible, but keeping a positive mentality was possible

-Márquez admits that during this challenging three-year period he realised he “needed to change something” in order to enjoy the sport again and reach his goals.
+Márquez admits that during this challenging three-year period he realized he “needed to change something” in order to enjoy the sport again and reach his goals.

 Instead of planning the steps he needed to take from start to finish, Márquez flipped the process on its head and worked backwards.
 Before the ultimate goal of winning again, he needed to set realistic and achievable targets to keep his motivation high.

-So going backwards from taking the chequered flag, Márquez set his sights on a podium, a sixth-placed finish, a fifth-placed finish, a top-ten finish.
+So going backwards from taking the checkered flag, Márquez set his sights on a podium, a sixth-placed finish, a fifth-placed finish, a top-10 finish.
 All things he knew would bring him an “extra boost” to continue on the right path.

-When I realised my arm wasn’t ready to win races, that’s when I started to make some realistic goals
+When I realized my arm wasn’t ready to win races, that’s when I started to make some realistic goals.

 “In the past, I was always thinking about the biggest possible things, but you forget that in order to achieve this big thing you need to achieve lots of smaller things.